 \subsection{Related works}

-There is a rich literature on Hawkes processes in Probability, Statistics, and more recently in Machine Learning and Deep Learning.
+There is a rich literature on Hawkes processes in probability, statistics, and more recently in machine learning and deep learning.
 The stability properties of the nonlinear Hawkes model have been studied under several assumptions \cite{bremaud96, karabash2013stability}, together with the rate of convergence to the stationary solution \cite{bremaud2002rate} and the Bartlett spectrum \cite{massoulie98}.
-Regenerative properties of Hawkes processes were recently investigated for the models with finite \cite{costa18} and infinite \cite{Graham2019, Raad2019} memory.
-Recently \cite{gao2017asymptotic, Gao_2018} derived functional central limit theorems and large deviations principles for ergodic processes and \cite{torrisi16, torrisi17} established respectively Gaussian and Poisson approximations using Stein's method and Malliavin calculus.
+Regenerative properties of Hawkes processes were investigated for the models with finite \cite{costa18} and infinite \cite{Graham2019, Raad2019} memory.
+Recently \cite{BacrySPA2013, gao2017asymptotic, Gao_2018} derived functional central limit theorems and large deviations principles for ergodic processes.
+Malliavin-Stein calculus was applied by \cite{torrisi2016, torrisi2017} to establish Gaussian and Poisson approximations of functionals of the linear Hawkes process, and later by \cite{hillairet2021} to obtain Berry-Ess\'een bounds.
 Stationary distributions of high dimensional Hawkes processes were also studied, notably in the mean-field limit \cite{Delattre2016, delattre2016b, raad2020stability}.

 Many statistical works have been dedicated to designing robust and efficient estimation procedures in the linear Hawkes model.
-In the seminal work of \cite{ogata1988statistical}, the interaction functions are given a parametric form and estimated by maximizing the likelihood function.
-In parametric contexts, an Expectation-Maximization algorithm was proposed in \cite{veen2008estimation} to compute the maximum likelihood estimator while MCMC methods were designed for sampling from the posterior distribution \cite{Rasmussen2013}.
-The EM algorithm was extended by \cite{lewis2011nonparametric} to nonparametric Hawkes models using a penalized likelihood objective.
+In the seminal work of \cite{ogata1988statistical}, the interaction functions are given in a parametric form and estimated by maximising the likelihood function.
+In parametric models, an Expectation-Maximisation algorithm was proposed in \cite{veen2008estimation} to compute the maximum likelihood estimator while MCMC methods were designed for sampling from the posterior distribution \cite{Rasmussen2013}.
+The EM algorithm was extended by \cite{lewis2011nonparametric} to nonparametric Hawkes models using a penalised likelihood objective.
 Another nonparametric approach was introduced by \cite{Reynaud_Bouret_2010} for the linear univariate model by using a model selection strategy.
 In the multivariate Hawkes model, Lasso-type estimates were designed by \cite{Hansen:Reynaud:Rivoirard}.
 Still for linear models, Bayesian approaches have also been implemented for nonparametric Hawkes models, see for instance \cite{du15}.
-In \cite{donnet18} the authors study asymptotic properties of the posterior distribution in the linear model, and obtain suboptimal conditions on the prior distribution.
+In \cite{donnet18} the authors study asymptotic properties of the posterior distribution in the linear model.